bumps/bumps/doc/guide/fitting.rst

    probability that the measured data will be seen with those parameters, infer the probability of the parameters given the measured data.
 This is the primary method in Bumps and will be discussed at length below.
 2. Sensitivity analysis.
-Given the optimal (best fit) parameter values, look at the curvature around that point as a Gaussian distribution with covariance computed from the Hessian matrix.
+Given the best fit parameter values, look at the curvature around that point as a normal distribution with covariance computed from the Hessian matrix.
 Further, pretend that there is no interaction between the parameters (that is they are uncorrelated and independent), and report the uncertainty as the square root of the diagonal.
 This is the default method for most optimizers in Bumps.
 3. Uncertainty contour.
-Assuming the measurement data is independent and normally distributied, a given increase in $\chi^2$ above the minimum corresponds to 1-$\sigma$ confidence interval.
+Assuming the measurement data is independent and normally distributed, a given increase in $\chi^2$ above the minimum corresponds to 1-$\sigma$ confidence interval.
 By following this contour you can find the set of all points $\xi$ such that
    $\chi^2(\xi) = \chi^2(x) + C$ where $x$ is the point of maximum